Stretch Summer 2014

 There are different stages of dehydration.
-Symptoms of mild to moderate dehydration include, but are not limited to, dry mouth, thirst, decreased urine output, headache, dizziness and fatigue.
-Symptoms of severe dehydration include, but are not limited to, extreme thirst, lack of sweating, little or no urine output, low blood pressure, rapid heartbeat, and unconsciousness.
+Symptoms of mild to moderate dehydration include dry mouth, thirst, low urine output, headache, dizziness and fatigue.
+Symptoms of severe dehydration are extreme thirst, lack of sweating, little or no urine output, low blood pressure, rapid heartbeat, and unconsciousness.

 Treating dehydration is usually as easy as drinking fluids.
 Healthy adults should drink more fluids, such as water or a sports drink (Gatorade, Powerade, etc).
-For those with severe dehydration, medical attention should be sought immediately.
-If dehydration is not treated properly, many complications may occur.
+For those with severe dehydration, seek medical attention immediately.
+Dehydration can cause many complications in sports and in your life.
 These include heat stroke, swelling of the brain, seizures, low blood volume shock, kidney failure, coma and death.

 Anyone is prone to dehydration, but there are certain populations who are more at risk.
 Those include infants and children, older adults, people with chronic illnesses, endurance athletes, people living at higher altitudes, and people exercising outside in hot, humid weather.

-Dehydration can easily be prevented by drinking plenty of fluids.
-When exercising, water and sports drinks should be consumed to combat fluids lost while sweating.
-Fluids should also be consumed when a person is ill.
+Prevention of dehydration is as easy as drinking plenty of fluids.
+When exercising, you should consume water and sports drinks to combat the loss of fluids while sweating.
+You should also consume more fluids when you are ill.
 Medical attention should be sought when fluid replacement at home is not enough.
-An easy way to tell if one is well hydrated is by looking at urine output.
+You can look at a persons urine to determine their level of hydrations.
 A hydrated person will have high urine output with clear to light yellow colored urine.
-A person who is dehydrated will have a low urine output with dark yellow to amber colored urine.
+A person who lacks proper hydration will have a low urine output with dark yellow to amber color of their urine.

 Medicine From The Kitchen